deboramcardoso/daiichisankyo-de-assignment/README.md

 ## Approach

-Before diving into the implementation, I took time to prepare and ensure everything was set up correctly.
-This involved three key steps:
+Before the implementation, some time was necessary to prepare and ensure everything was set up correctly.
+This required three key steps:

 1. **Environment Setup**:
-I set up a GitHub repository, added the necessary files, created a virtual environment, and followed the provided instructions to ensure the existing code worked smoothly.
+The GitHub repository has been set up, the necessary files have been added, a virtual environment has been created, and the provided instructions have been followed to ensure the existing code works smoothly.
 This included minor adjustments, such as upgrading to Python 3.9 and installing dependencies like `psycopg2`.
-After these adjustments, I successfully ran the application with the initial endpoint.
+After these adjustments, the application has been successfully run with the existing endpoint.

 2. **Understanding Requirements and Data**:
-I carefully reviewed the provided requirements and data, ensuring I understood the relationships between tables and identifying any assumptions I needed to make before starting the implementation.
-This helped ensure my solution would align with the business needs.
+The given requirements and data have been reviewed, ensuring the understanding of the relationships between tables and identifying any necessary assumptions to be made before starting the implementation.
+This helped ensure the solution would align with the business needs.

 3. **Technical Preparation**:
-As I don’t have direct experience with creating APIs or using Docker, I took some time to learn these concepts.
-This gave me some basis to proceed with the implementation.
+Due to the lack of direct experience with creating APIs or using Docker, some time was needed to learn general concepts.
+This provided an important basis for proceeding with the implementation.

-Once I had completed this preparation, I proceeded with the following steps to implement the solution:
+Once the preparation was complete, the steps below followed:

 - Created a new route for the API endpoint with a simple logic to verify it worked.
 - Incrementally added complexity to the code to achieve the desired outcome.